 - Data Acquisition & Processing

-- 2 DDS/GSA Electives.
+- 2 School of Simulation and Visualisation/GSA Electives.
 Recommended electives include courses in advanced 3D modelling, audio for interactive environments, and a number of electives offered by the Mackintosh School of Architecture.

 - MSc Research Project (60 credits)